 Unsolved issues, recorded in the Minutes of Meetings, are raised to the managers of the relevant Working groups for a final decision.

-The Contractor provides the Principal’s Representatives in the RF with all materials (upon a written request) required for work, except for the documents with a restrictive mark “For Official Use Only”, “Confidential” or “Commercial secret”.
-A written request is required for the letters addressed to a third party.
+The Contractor provides the Principal’s Representatives in the RF with all materials (upon a written request (e-mail) to the head of the relevant departments or structural units) required for work, except for the documents with a restrictive mark “For Official Use Only”, “Confidential” or “Commercial secret”.

 List of adopted abbreviations